Corindi Beach

 Table Chart PROFILE FAQ

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Corindi Beach had around 10 new homes approved annually over the past five financial years, totalling approximately 50 homes.
-As of FY-26, three approvals have been recorded.
-On average, 2.9 people per year moved to the area with each new home constructed between FY-21 and FY-25, indicating robust demand supporting property values.
-New homes were built at an average expected construction cost value of $695,000, reflecting a developer focus on the premium segment with upmarket properties.
+AreaSearch analysis of ABS building approval numbers shows Corindi Beach had around 10 new homes approved annually over the past five financial years, totalling approximately 50 homes.
+So far in FY26, three approvals have been recorded.
+Over these five years, an average of 1.4 new residents arrived per year for each new home.
+New dwellings were developed at an average cost of $695,000, indicating a focus on the premium market segment.

 Frequently Asked Questions - Development